Carbohydrates : Classification and its Basics

 1. By the carbonyl function: Those containing the aldehyde function, (-CHO) are called Aldoses.
 Other containing the keto group (-CO-) are called Ketoses.

-2. By the number of carbon atoms (3 to 8) in the molecule: The monosaccharides containing 3,4,5,6 etc., carbon atoms are designated as trioses, tetroses, pentoses, hexoses and so on.
+2. By the number of carbon atoms (3 to 8) in the molecule: the monosaccharides containing 3,4,5,6, etc., carbon atoms are designated as trioses, tetroses, pentoses, hexoses and so on.

-The Sub-classes of monosaccharides based on the above factors are listed below.
+The sub-classes of monosaccharides based on the above factors are listed below.

 No.of carbons in monosaccharidesAldosesKetoses